ghaagh/Datatable.Dotnet/README.md

     public string Value { get; set; }
 }
 ```
-Ok, mow, As you probably know the way datatable.js is requesting the data is pretty messed up!.
+Ok.
+Now, As you probably know the way datatable.js is requesting the data is pretty messed up!
 Dotnet model binding was not going to help me here.

 There is an option to get the data from IHttpContextAccessor in the controller/Page but it is not pretty.
 So I decided to add a custom model binding to convert
 this data to the destination class.
 This binder can be found here:
 [DataTableInputBinder](https://github.com/ghaagh/Datatable.Dotnet/blob/master/Datatable.Dotnet/ModelBinding/DatatableInputBinder.cs).

-In this class I am getting the keys from the datatable.js request and then getting the value for every field and filling my input with these values.
+In this class, I am getting the keys from the datatable.js request and then getting the value for every field and filling my input with these values.
 ```
 using Datatable.Dotnet;
 using Microsoft.AspNetCore.Http;